pu2clr/Magnetic_Loop_Antenna_Tuner/README.md

 <img src="https://github.com/pu2clr/Magnetic_Loop_Antenna_Tuner/blob/master/images/AndroidApp_Remote_COntrol_03.png" alt="Android Remote Control" height="500" width="300" class="center">

 This [video](https://youtu.be/OKky8gmOWz8) shows the box 3D printer project, hardware and software working with an Alexloop Antenna.

+### Messages received by Arduino via Bluetooth

+The Arduino receives a message sent by the Android Application or any terminal bluetooth application connect to the Arduino, and proceess this message by sending pulse to the servo attached to the capacitor.

+See on the Arduino sketch (ArduinoOneCapacitor.ino) the defined constants FINE_TUNE, NORMAL_TUNE, LARGE_TUNE, MIN_PULSE and MAX_PULSE.
+These constants define the pulse width modulation for the servo.
+You might need to change the values of these constants depending of your servo specification.

+- '+' - Fine tune clockwise (short pulse width modulation)
+- '-' - Fine tune counter-clockwise (short pulse width modulation))
+- 'r' - Regular tune clockwise (midle pulse width modulation)
+- 'l' - Regular tune counter-clockwise (midle pulse width modulation)
+- 'R' - Large tune clockwise (large pulse width modulation)
+- 'L' - Large tune counter-clockwise (large pulse width modulation)
+- 'M' - The servo goes to the maximum position
+- 'm' - The servo goes to the minimum position
+- 'C' or 'c' - The servo goes to central position
+- 'F' - This means that the servo should go to a certain position.
+This message is followed by a numeric value (servo position) and the '#' character indicating  the end of the message.
+Example: The mensagem F1000# makes the servo go to position 1000.
+- 'T' - Like 'F' this means that the servo should go to a certain position.
+Example: The mensagem T1500# makes the servo go to position 1500.